-Most recently, Ms. Deafenbaugh received her Master’s of Professional Study in Information Visualization from the Maryland Institute College of Art.
+Ms. Deafenbaugh received her Master’s of Professional Study in Information Visualization from the Maryland Institute College of Art.
 Using interactive technologies, motion graphics and video, she writes and produces videos and educational content as a Senior Instructional Multimedia Designer at Schneider Electric.
 She is highly skilled at presentation development, public speaking and data visualization.

-Jennifer received her Bachelors of Fine Art in Time-Based Media at the Columbus College of Art and Design in 2004 and has created presentations, web sites, interactive applications, and design projects for consumer brands such as Victoria’s Secret, Highlights for Children, JoAnn Fabrics, Ortho McNeil, Bayer Women’s Healthcare and Big Lots.
+Jennifer received her Bachelors of Fine Art in Time-Based Media at the Columbus College of Art and Design in 2004 and has worked creating presentations, web sites, interactive applications, and design projects for consumer brands such as Victoria’s Secret, Highlights for Children, JoAnn Fabrics, Ortho McNeil, Bayer Women’s Healthcare and Big Lots.

 You can view her portfolio at: